sysrage/SquadBot/README.md

 !motdoff              - Unsubscribes user from MOTD notices when joining the room.

-!prs [filter]         - This shows all open pull requests for any of the repos owned by the monitored
+!prs [filter]         - Shows all open pull requests for any of the repos owned by the monitored GitHub
-                        GitHub organizations.
+                        organizations.
 If the [filter] parameter is supplied, results will be filtered.
                         The filter can be formatted as 'organization', 'repo', or 'organization/repo'.

-!repos [org]          - This shows all repositories for the monitored GitHub organizations.
+!repos [org]          - Shows all repositories for the monitored GitHub organizations.
 If the [org]
                         parameter is supplied, only repositories for that organization will be shown.

-!tips                 - This can show tips related to Mod Squad activities.
+!tips                 - Shows tips related to Mod Squad activities.

 !useradd <CU user name> <GitHub user name> <Trello user name>
-                      - This adds a user to the Mod Squad member list.
+                      - Adds a user to the Mod Squad member list.
 All three parameters must be supplied.
 If a GitHub or Trello user name is not available, enter 'none'.

-!userdel <user>       - This deletes a user from the Mod Squad member list.
+!userdel <user>       - Deletes a user from the Mod Squad member list.

-!usermod <parameters> - This modifies a user in the Mod Squad member list.
-The first parameter must be
+!usermod <parameters> - Modifies a user in the Mod Squad member list.
+The first parameter must be the
-                        the user name.
+                        user name.
 The following additional parameters are available:
                            -g <name> = Specify a new GitHub user name -t <name> = Specify a new Trello user name

-!userlist             - This will send a private message containing the full Mod Squad member list.
+!userlist             - Sends a private message containing the full Mod Squad member list.

-!whois <name>         - This will search the Mod Squad member list for a particular user and display
+!whois <name>         - Searches the Mod Squad member list for a particular user and display their
-                        their information.
+                        information.
 ```

 ### Current Features:
  * The bot will monitor the Mod Squad conference room for new joins.
 It will send a Mod Squad MOTD to those users.
 This is currently disabled.
  * The bot will monitor the GitHub API and automatically announce new or updated pull requests to the Mod Squad conference room.
  * The bot will monitor the GitHub API and automatically announce new or updated issues to the Mod Squad conference room.

-### Planned Features:
  * The bot will monitor the Trello API and automatically announce new or updated cards.